-And also Hellblade, a so-called "independent AAA game" being made by Cambridge (UK)'s Ninja Theory, the studio behind the likes of Heavenly Sword, Enslaved: Odyssey to the West and DmC: Devil May Cry (which we toasted the merits of here).
+And also Hellblade, a so-called "independent AAA game" being made by Cambridge (UK)'s Ninja Theory, the studio behind the likes of Heavenly Sword, Enslaved: Odyssey to the West, and DmC: Devil May Cry.
 Like those titles, there's plenty of close-quarter combat in this new game, but instead of building combos and producing spectacular finishing moves, protagonist Senua takes on hellish-looking opponents one by one, their appearances twisted by her own mind, tormented as it is by psychosis brought on by events we're not yet quite clear about (but it involves some Viking pillaging of her Celtic village).

-Fighting controls are all on the face buttons of a PS4 pad, with strong and swift attacks, block and dodge options available, but while that sounds simple there's plenty of nuance to the system, as parrying becomes an essential move in unlocking an enemy's defence, and quickly rolling away from a potentially lethal blow needs to become second nature to survive.
+Fighting controls are all on the face buttons of a PS4 pad, with strong and swift attacks, block and dodge options available, but while that sounds simple there's plenty of nuance to the system, as parrying becomes an essential move in unlocking an enemy's defense, and quickly rolling away from a potentially lethal blow needs to become second nature to survive.
 Swordplay is brutal and ugly, the clashing of blade against blade sparking with drama.
-I play a preview build of the game for around 15 minutes, during which time environmental puzzles present themselves – one requires the correct alignment of sunlight through a treeline to create the visage of a god, who calls Senua onwards, into an ever-darkening forest.
-Clues in the world around her can be located using trigger-controlled heightened senses – think Batman's Detective Mode, without its screen-consuming garishness.
+I play a preview build of the game for around 15 minutes, during which time environmental puzzles present themselves—one requires the correct alignment of sunlight through a treeline to create the visage of a god, who calls Senua onwards, into an ever-darkening forest.
+Clues in the world around her can be located using trigger-controlled heightened senses—think Batman's Detective Mode, without its screen-consuming garishness.

 Article continues after the video below

-Eitr is rather more in the vein of what some people perceive an indie game to be – in so much as its looks are influenced by the pixel art of yesterday's 16bit titles.
+Eitr is rather more in the vein of what some people perceive an indie game to be—in so much as its looks are influenced by the pixel art of yesterday's 16-bit titles.
 Gameplay wise, though, this isometric-perspective action-RPG takes cues from the devastatingly tough mechanics of Dark Souls and its surrounding series, your controllable shield maiden charged with discovering the root of a worldwide infection that's turned humanity into all manner of foul beasts.
 Like Hellblade, it leans on Norse mythology for some inspiration, the final game featuring nine varied Nordic realms.
-The one I see features a bleak, cold, terrors-filled forest and some equally treacherous catacombs, the demo ending with a boss fight against a gigantic "Again Walker" – the literal English translation of "draugr", undead creatures than players of Skyrim will be familiar with.
+The one I see features a bleak, cold, terror-filled forest and some equally treacherous catacombs, the demo ending with a boss fight against a gigantic "Again Walker"—the literal English translation of "draugr," undead creatures than players of Skyrim will be familiar with.